pppiyo/Weenix/README.md

 User space address space management, running user-level code, servicing system calls, and basically everything else needed to combine all of the previous componenets into a fully functioning operating system.
 This includes virtual memory maps, handling page faults, memory management via anonymous objects and shadow objects, and system calls (in particular, the fork syscall).

 ## Important Notes
 This repository serves as a placeholder in adherence to USC's Academic Code.
-If you are a potential employer interested in reviewing the code, please feel free to reach out via email provided in my resume.
+If you are a potential employer interested in discussing the code, please feel free to reach out via email provided in my resume.
+Please also be noted that due to the same requirement, I could not provide the whole codebase but would be happy to share my knowledge and insights gained from the implementations.